Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ## Getting video metadata

-In order to find and resolve media streams, you need to first get video metadata.
+In order to find and resolve the video's media streams, you need to first get its metadata.
 There are a few ways to do it, but the most reliable one is by querying an AJAX endpoint used internally by YouTube's iframe embed API.
 The format is as follows: <https://www.youtube.com/get_video_info?video_id={videoId}>.

-The request can take a lot of different parameters, but at a minimum it needs a video ID — the value in the URL that comes after `/watch?v=`, for example `e_S9VvJM1PI`.
+The request can take a lot of different parameters, but at minimum it needs a video ID — the value in the URL that comes after `/watch?v=`, for example `e_S9VvJM1PI`.

 The response contains URL-encoded metadata, which has to be decoded first before it's usable.
 After that, you can map the parameter names to values in a dictionary for easier access.
 Some parameter values are nested objects themselves, so they can in turn be mapped to nested dictionaries.